Performance and scaling for Aurora Serverless v2 - Amazon Aurora

 postgres=> show max_connections; max_connections ----------------- 2000 (1 row) postgres=> show shared_buffers; shared_buffers ---------------- 16384 (1 row)

 The max_connections value for Aurora Serverless v2 DB instances is based on the memory size derived from the maximum ACUs.
-However, when you specify a minimum capacity of 0.5 ACUs on PostgreSQL-compatible DB instances, the maximum value of max_connections is capped at 2,000.
+However, when you specify a minimum capacity of 0 or 0.5 ACUs on PostgreSQL-compatible DB instances, the maximum value of max_connections is capped at 2,000.

 Now we return the capacity to its initial range of 0.5–1 ACU and reboot the DB instance.
 The max_connections parameter has returned to its original value.